How much salt to add to 1 pound of ground meat – Salting ground meat, when and how?

 When should you season ground meat with salt?

 However, you should remember one more thing.
 Only you can decide what the right amount of salt is.
 And despite the minced meat/salt ratio that I have here, you should rely on your taste while seasoning ground meat.
-Because, for some, the same dish can be oversalted, while for others, it can be perfectly seasoned or even undersalted.
+For some, the same dish can be oversalted, while for others, it can be perfectly seasoned or even undersalted.

 You should always check the dish for saltiness while you are cooking it.
 Start with the lesser amount and add some more gradually.